Find the Best Credit Counselors for Debt Management

 When comparing credit counseling agencies, there are a few things we recommend looking at.
 Start with accreditations and certifications, which will help give you confidence that the agency is required to follow certain ethical best practices.
 Then dive into the expertise, certifications and experience of the individual counselors.
 If you’re needing mortgage counseling or student loan counseling, look for an agency with counselors certified in those areas.

-When choosing our top picks, we looked at accreditations, certifications, special expertise and customer satisfaction to determine our top three picks for credit counseling and debt management.
+We looked at accreditations, certifications, special expertise and customer satisfaction to determine our three favorite credit counseling and debt management companies.

 Cambridge Credit Counseling offers free credit counseling, debt management programs, debt consolidation and housing counseling.
 On average, they work with clients to reduce their monthly debt payments by around 25 percent.

 What we like: Cambridge Credit Counseling is accredited by The Association of Independent Consumer Credit Counseling Agencies (AICCCA), which imposes certain ethical standards on credit counseling agencies.
 In addition to this accreditation, the agency is a member of the Financial Counseling Association of America (FCAA), and also has special expertise in housing counseling as a HUD-approved housing counseling agency.
 It hosts a special first-time homebuyer course.

 Many of their credit counselors are also individually certified with one (or more) of the following: NCHEC certified housing counselor, NCHEC certified foreclosure counselor, HUD-approved HECM counselor, NCHEC certified pre-purchase counselor.
 Most of those who don’t have special housing counselor certifications are registered as PFE certified debt management professionals.
 The continuing education required to maintain these certifications gives us extra peace of mind about the services provided by Cambridge Credit Counseling.